pingcap/tispark/docs/design/2022-07-20-insert-support.md

 should be written to different regions.
 If we don't do region split, it may cause performance issue.
 If we do, region split will be done in every executor which also causes performance issue.

+## Limitations

+The table TiSpark created follows the rules of TiDB which is different from Spark SQL.

+TiSpark supports writing into partition table using INSERT SQL now.
+But TiSpark does not support insert with a partition spec and a column list, like:

+`INSERT INTO test.test PARTITION (i = 1)(s, k) VALUES ('hello', 'world');`

 ## Compatibility
 - TiDB support: 4.x, 5.x and 6.x